Battle of Mohács: Background

-Decline of Hungarian royal power (1490–1526)
+Decline of the royal power in Hungary (1490–1526)

 After the death of the absolutist King Matthias Corvinus in 1490, the Hungarian magnates, who did not want another heavy-handed king, procured the accession of the notoriously weak-willed King Vladislaus of Bohemia, who reigned as King Vladislaus II of Hungary from 1490 to 1516.
 He was known as King Dobře (or Dobzse in Hungarian orthography), meaning "all right", for his habit of accepting, without question, every petition and document laid before him.
 The freshly-elected King Vladislaus II donated most of the Hungarian royal estates, régales, and royalties to the nobility.
 Thus the king tried to stabilize his new reign and preserve his popularity among the magnates.

 Given the naive fiscal and land policy of the royal court, the central power began to experience severe financial difficulties, largely due to the enlargement of feudal lands at royal expense.
 The noble estate of the parliament succeeded in reducing their tax burden by 70–80%, at the expense of the country's ability to defend itself.
 Vladislaus became the magnates' helpless "prisoner"; he could make no decision without their consent.

-The standing mercenary army (the Black Army) of Matthias Corvinus was dissolved by the aristocracy.
+Europe's largest standing mercenary army (the Black Army) of Matthias Corvinus was dissolved by the aristocracy.
 The magnates also dismantled the national administration systems and bureaucracy throughout the country.
 The country's defenses sagged as border-guards and castle garrisons went unpaid, fortresses fell into disrepair, and initiatives to increase taxes to reinforce defenses were stifled.
 Hungary's international role declined, its political stability shaken; social progress was deadlocked.
 The arrival of Protestantism further worsened internal relations in the country.

 In 1514, the weakened and old King Vladislaus II faced a major peasant rebellion led by György Dózsa, which was ruthlessly crushed by the nobles, led by John Zápolya.
 After the Dózsa Rebellion, the brutal suppression of the peasants greatly aided the 1526 Turkish invasion as the Hungarians were no longer a politically united people.
 The resulting degradation of order paved the way for Ottoman pre-eminence.